Antazx/css-things/README.md

 ## Property prefixes
 We need to add some prefixes to the properties so that they can be interpreted correctly by browsers.
 We can use the [Autoprefixer tool](https://autoprefixer.github.io/) to solve this problem.

+## Padding
+It is the property that allows us to generate internal space between the border and the box.
+It is a shorthand property that controls the 4 possible sides to give padding to:

+- padding-top
+- padding-right
+- padding-bottom
+- padding-left

+Supports up to 4 values in clockwise order:

+- 4 values: top, right, bottm, left
+- 3 values: top, right/left, bottom
+- 2 values: top/bottom, left/right
+- 1 values: top/right/bottom/left